Admitting now

 Why cold turkey fails

-Opioid withdrawal without medical support is intensely uncomfortable — sweating, chills, muscle pain, nausea, vomiting, insomnia, severe anxiety.
+Opioid withdrawal without support is intensely uncomfortable — sweating, chills, muscle pain, nausea, vomiting, insomnia, severe anxiety.
 It peaks around days 2-4 and eases by day 7-10.
 Unlike alcohol withdrawal, it is rarely fatal directly.
 But it reliably defeats unassisted quit attempts — the suffering is severe enough that nearly everyone returns to use.

 Post-detox overdose risk

-The buprenorphine-based treatment pathway
+The clinically supervised treatment pathway

 At SimranShri, the full opioid treatment pathway runs: